Juniper/terraform-provider-mist/docs/resources/org_service.md

 page_title: "mist_org_service Resource - terraform-provider-mist"
 subcategory: "WAN Assurance"
 description: |-
-  This resource manages WAN Assurance Services (Applications).The Services are used in the service_policies from the Gateway configuration and Gateway templates
+  This resource manages WAN Assurance Services (Applications).The Services are used in the service_policies from the Gateway configuration and Gateway templates, or can be used in the Org Service Policies (org_servicepolicy resource).
 ---

 # mist_org_service (Resource)

-This resource manages WAN Assurance Services (Applications).The Services are used in the `service_policies` from the Gateway configuration and Gateway templates
+This resource manages WAN Assurance Services (Applications).The Services are used in the `service_policies` from the Gateway configuration and Gateway templates, or can be used in the Org Service Policies (`org_servicepolicy` resource).

 ## Example Usage